 Course Code: 0sm

-In this lesson you will examine the relationship between stress and health.
-You will look at the role stress plays in the development of cancer, cardiovascular disease, diabetes drug use, depression, post-traumatic stress disorder, irritable bowel syndrome, asthma, sleep disorders, and eating disorders.
+Stress can dramatically affect the body and the mind to the detriment of physical and psychological health.
+Both acute and chronic stress, the timing and duration of stress, gender, and genetics play a role in the complex relationship between stress and health.
+The goal of this course is to examine the relationship between stress and health; describe the role of stress in the development of cancer, cardiovascular disease, diabetes, drug use, depression, post-traumatic stress disorder, irritable bowel syndrome, asthma, sleep disorders, and eating disorders.

 The Certificate in Stress Management consists of a total of nine lessons.
 You must complete all lessons to receive your certificate.

 To complete each lesson, click on the lesson title that you would like to complete.
 When you are ready to take the final for each lesson, proceed to the Finals section and select the final you wish to take.

 You must pass the final exam in all lessons with a score of 80% or higher AND complete the Evaluation Form in order to receive your Certificate of Completion.
 Finals are graded as Pass or No Pass.
 Receipt of your certificate indicates successful completion of the course and that you have passed all final exams with a score of 80% or greater.
 You may retake final exams as many times as necessary within the six week duration of the course at no additional charge.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.